Electricity Calculator – Estimate Appliance Power Consumption & Cost

 Calculate electricity consumption and cost for any appliance.
-Estimate power usage, energy consumption, and electricity bills with our easy-to-use calculator.
+Supports single or multiple devices with accurate energy and cost estimates.

 Calculation Results